-Chemotherapy is subject to prior authorization, including step therapy requirements.
+Chemotherapy in network and out of network is subject to prior authorization, including step therapy requirements.
 Please review Neighborhood's Exchange formulary.

 Chiropractic Care

 Chiropractic treatment is covered to restore or improve motion, reduce pain, and improve function in a neuromusculoskeletal condition.